 When was the last time the company you work for offered leadership training to employees that didn’t already hold positions somewhere near the top?
 But who says leadership training should be reserved exclusively for company leaders?
-And what might happen if leadership training was offered to all employees instead?
+Let’s find out the benefits of leadership training and why it pays to offer it to all employees.

 Why is leadership training important for all employees?